Needing version control

 It’s called push to deploy and it makes putting the latest changes live a trivial process involving just a button press (more details in an upcoming post).

-It’s not complicated once it is in place, and it’s free software, free GUI and free hosting.
+It’s not complicated once it is in place plus it’s free software, free GUI, and free hosting.